Course Placement Process

 Please also note that courses with “PREQ” in the attribute code are considered Level 2 courses or higher.

 If students are staying at their high school to take their Hiram courses, they will be assigned an advisor from the College.
 Hiram College will work with the school district to determine coursework.
-A representative from Hiram College will visit your class at the start of the academic year to complete the required forms, to advise students, and to answer any questions.
+A representative from Hiram College will send information at the start of the academic year to complete the required forms, complete CCP orientation, and to answer any questions.

 Once accepted, if a student is taking the course at their high school, no further action is required, as Hiram College will work with the school district to appropriately enroll students into their courses at the high school.

-The Hiram College Bookstore will work with your school district to determine the district’s preference on how to order your CCP textbooks.
-Homeschool and private school parents are required to purchase the textbooks for their child.
+The CCP student needs to work with their school district to determine the district’s preference on how to order CCP textbooks.
+For more information the school district can contact the Bookstore at 330.569.5209.
+Homeschool and private school parents/guardians are required to purchase the textbooks for their child.